Mexico

 Development of a State REDD+ Strategy Tabasco

-Developed the State Strategy for the Reduction of Emissions from Deforestation and Forest Degradation – Tabasco (EEREDD+ Tabasco), which allowed the state to achieve emission reduction goals for the Land Use, Land Use Change, and Forestry (LULUCF) sector in the state.
+Developed the State Strategy for the Reduction of Emissions from Deforestation and Forest Degradation – Tabasco (EEREDD+ Tabasco), enabling the state to achieve emission reduction goals for the Land Use, Land Use Change, and Forestry (LULUCF) sector.

 Outcomes:

-• 16 thematic workshops for the generation of information and the establishment of consensus with the sectors linked to REDD+;
+• 16 thematic workshops conducted to generate information and establish consensus with sectors linked to REDD+;

 • Installation of the working group and the Technical Advisory Council (CTC) of the EEREDD+ Tabasco;

-• Final document of the State REDD+ Tabasco REDD+ Strategy approved and signed into law.
+• Final document of the State REDD+ Strategy for Tabasco approved and signed into law.

 Local Partner: Conservation International Mexico